dimtoneff/ComfyUI-PixelArt-Detector/README.md

 # ComfyUI PixelArt Detector v1.0
-Generate, downscale and restore pixel art images with SDXL.
+Generate, downscale, change palletes and restore pixel art images with SDXL.

 ![](./examples/Image_00135_.webp) ![](./examples/Image_00157_.webp) ![](./examples/Image_00162_.webp) ![](./examples/Image_00165_.webp) ![](./examples/Image_00166_.webp)

 Save a picture as Webp (+optional JPEG) file in Comfy + Workflow loading.

 > [!IMPORTANT]
 > If you have an older version of the nodes, delete the node and add it again.
-Location of the nodes: "Image/PixelArt"
+Location of the nodes: "Image/PixelArt".
+I've added some example workflow in the workflow.json.
+The example images might have outdated workflows with older node versions embedded inside.

 ## Description:
 Pixel Art manipulation code based on: https://github.com/Astropulse/pixeldetector